 You’ll be warned that all data on the USB drive will be erased.
 Click “OK” to continue if the drive has no important data on it.
 But if you forgot to back up your flash drive then cancel the process and copy your important data as I said earlier to you.

-Now the Rufus will start making ubuntu bootable usb on windows 10.
-When it’s done, click on “Close” button to close the Bootable process.
+Now Rufus will start making Ubuntu bootable USB on Windows 10.
+When it’s done, click on the “Close” button to close the Bootable process.

 If it is not working then go to PC BIOS Settings and select Boot From USB from the boot option.

-So here’s all about How you can Create a Bootable Linux USB Flash and Install Linux in PC.
+So here’s all about How you can Create a Bootable Linux USB Flash and Install Linux on a PC.

 If you find this article helpful then share your ideas with us through your comments.